API integration

 }

-1Upload FilePOST /media/upload - Upload PDF, Office doc, or image
+1Upload the filePOST /media/upload — send the PDF, Office doc, or image.

 terminal